bioperl/bioperl.github.io/howtos/Simple_web_analysis.md

 The aim of the Bio::Tools::Analysis::\* modules is to allow automatic submission of sequences to prediction servers to facilitate sequence annotation for low to medium numbers of sequences (perhaps tens to hundreds).
 The modules both submit the sequences and parse the results into a number of useful formats, usually including Bio::SeqFeature objects, sequence objects and a basic Perl data structure, as well as the raw output text.

 At present the following prediction servers are supported, mainly reflecting my own research interests.
-Under current development are modules wrapping remote analyses using [HMMER](HMMER "wikilink"), [Pfam](http://www.sanger.ac.uk/Software/Pfam/), the ELM peptide motif database and SIFT for prediction of untolerated non-synonymous [SNPs](wp:SNP "wikilink").
+Under current development are modules wrapping remote analyses using [HMMER], [Pfam](http://www.sanger.ac.uk/Software/Pfam/), the ELM peptide motif database and SIFT for prediction of untolerated non-synonymous [SNPs].

 | Analysis  | Purpose                                | Reference                             |
 |-----------|----------------------------------------|---------------------------------------|